10 Email Metrics That Really Matter for Your Business

 Beyond core email metrics, you will want to ensure you are tracking your primary conversion metrics that are important to your business.
 Is that pushing for app installs?
 Driving users to sign up to a premium service tier?
 Tracking these closely can inform your overall content and testing strategy to ensure your cross-channel engagement efforts are working for you and your users are finding value from the emails and other messages you send.

-Having a strong understanding of what each and every metric means can help inform the way you analyze and track the effectiveness of your testing strategies.
+Having a strong understanding of what each and every metric means can help inform the way you analyze and track the effectiveness of your customer engagement campaigns.
 In addition, knowing what to watch out for can be just as important to ensure you promptly address any dips in performance that might be signs of more systemic problems to look into.
 The data is all there—let it work for you!